sbhavani/dgx-spark-playbooks/nvidia/connect-to-your-spark/sync.md

 > Your password is used only during this initial setup to configure SSH key-based authentication.
 It is not stored or transmitted after setup completion.
 NVIDIA Sync will SSH into your device and
 > configure its locally provisioned SSH key pair.

-Click add "Add" and NVIDIA Sync will automatically:
+Click the "Add" button and NVIDIA Sync will automatically:

 1. Generate an SSH key pair on your laptop
 2. Connect to your DGX Spark using your provided username and password